ESA-APEx/apex_documentation/propagation/onboarding.md

 accessible to the EO community beyond the project's completion.
 This service aims to sustain and promote the use of algorithms developed during ESA projects, ensuring their longevity and continued utilization.

-For engagement with stakeholders of the algorithm, APEx collaborates closely with the [Stakeholder Engagement Facility](https://esa-sef.eu/).
-This initiative will provide outreach and training towards users, to maximize the uptake of the onboarded algorithms.
+For engagement with stakeholders of the algorithm, APEx collaborates closely with initiatives such as the [Stakeholder Engagement Facility](https://esa-sef.eu/).
+Such initiatives provide outreach and training towards users, to maximize the uptake of the onboarded algorithms.

 By leveraging APEx’s Algorithm Onboarding service, you can ensure that your project’s innovations continue to benefit